slyyy81/assignment/README.md

 ### Enable SSH

-Please note that the 'run.yaml' playbook also has the "--ssh" argument defined, which is what indicates that you are not only installing Tailscale (via the assigned role), but also enabling SSH.
+Please note that the 'run.yaml' playbook also has the "--ssh" argument defined, which is what indicates that not only should Tailscale be installed (via the assigned role), but that SSH should also be enabled.

 ```
   vars: